Best hiking head torches of 2024 | In-depth reviews and top picks for every budget

 Updated on

 If there's one hiking accessory that you should always remember to pack in your sack, it's the humble head torch.
-You might think it's your walking poles, but it's a head torch.
-Even as the world's most accomplished mountaineer, if you find yourself out in the hills after dark and can't see anything, you're still basically screwed.
+Even if you're the world's most accomplished mountaineer, if you find yourself out in the hills after dark and can't see anything, you're still basically screwed.

 A couple of must-dos: before venturing out, always make sure your headtorch works and that you've packed a set of spare batteries (or a fully juiced power bank and charging cable).
 And then consider taking a lightweight spare or backup headtorch.